DrewAPeterson7671/dog-blog-js/README.md

 # Pet Webpage

-####_webpage that introduces user to Steve and Cora, a golden retriever and chicken, respectively. v1.0 October 14th, 2019_
+#### Webpage that introduces user to Steve and Cora, a golden retriever and chicken, respectively. v1.0 October 14th, 2019_

 #### By _**Chris Sanchez, and Ike Esquivel-Pilloud**_

 ## Description

-_{This webpage contains three separate entries.
+_This webpage contains three separate entries.
 The purpose of this application is a milestone to note the progress/total understanding of the creators in the context of programming.
 Its usage is to introduce the user to fictional, english-speaking pets.
 The main page introduces the user to the pets, while its branch pages detail each pet individually.
-The application includes pictures, and lists what the pets like to do.}_
+The application includes pictures, and lists what the pets like to do._

 ## Setup/Installation requirements